-Students assigned for peditatric rotation will be asked to hand in all assessment sheets (Appendix 6) for patients seen during rotation by the end of that rotation in addition to the logbook (Appendix 2) in which students should list all patients seen on daily basis.

-one assessment sheet will be chosen randomly and graded according to the criteria provided in Appendix 3.
+Students will be asked to hand in all assessment sheets (Appendix 1/adults or Appendix 6/paediatrics) for patients seen during each rotation by the end of that rotation in addition to the logbook (Appendix 2) in which students should list all patients seen on daily basis.
+Two assessment sheets will be chosen randomly and graded according to the criteria provided in Appendix 3 and an average will be calculated.